Engineered Fibers for Enhanced Safety and Durability

 Loading Levels and Comparative Reinforcement Guidelines

 When starting with Roy-Tuff, a loading level of 2–5 parts per hundred rubber (phr) is a reasonable range for optimizing performance.
-This concentration will improve physical properties, maintain good processability while maximizing the additive’s impact on performance without overuse.
+This concentration will improve physical properties and maintain good processability while maximizing the additive’s impact on performance without overuse.

 Comparative analysis between Roy-Tuff, carbon black, and precipitated silica revealed that even at 2 phr, Roy-Tuff significantly enhances tear strength.
 In certain conveyor belt applications, a 2 phr loading of Roy-Tuff demonstrated notable improvements in test results, highlighting its effectiveness as a reinforcing agent.